OperatorB/ESP32-3248S035-LVGL-v8/README.md

 # Usage

-- Create an empty ESP-IDF project with name "LVGL_lovyanGFX". (e.g Visual Studio Code)
+- Create an empty ESP-IDF project with name "LVGL_lovyanGFX".
 - Copy the content of this repo to your project.
 - Create a "components" directory.
 - Clone LVGL V8.3 release to the components directory. `git clone --single-branch --branch release/v8.3 https://github.com/lvgl/lvgl.git`